adnanhaider81/rsv-islamabad-2022-2023-pipeline/refs/README.md

+Place your reference FASTA files here, for example:
+- RSV_A.fasta
+- RSV_B.fasta
-placeholder so the folder is tracked
+This file keeps the folder tracked in version control.